How to Soundproof a Ceiling without Construction

 Therefore, if you want to keep the interior and design of your room intact, you should probably use vinyl mats.

-These fat mattresses are sometimes the great solution to both - soundproofing and interior of the room simultaneously.
+These fat mattresses are sometimes the great solution to both - soundproofing an interior of the room simultaneously.

 Now, keep in mind that vinyl mats are the solution not only to your ceiling, but also can do the trick with floors, walls, office cubicle, mechanical rooms, computer rooms etc.

-For this purposes, I can recommend you Soundsulate Mass Loaded Vinyl, as one of the best vinyl mats out there.
+For this purposes, I can recommend you Second Skin Audio's Mass Loaded Vinyl, as one of the best vinyl mats out there.

 If you place this one on the ceiling, you will have really good protection from low and high-frequency noises.
 It will decrease transmission of vibrations, bass or drums for example.

 Mass vinyl offers great absorbing protection.
 Its installing is simple.